applidget/tech-interview/README.md

 * a code editor (vs-code, atom or sublime)
 * ruby
 * git
-* (how my zsh ?)
+* a Terminal (with how my zsh ?)
-* TODO add more for the react part

 Test duration is about 1h, the candidate can use internet and look for answers.
 He may also ask questions any time he/she wants.

-To start the test make this repo public and let the candidate clone it.
-This repo should me made private again at the en of the test.
+To start the test make this repo public and let the candidate clone it. **This repo should be made private again at the en of the test**.